 7.4 Exceptional Circumstances

-Any Designated Person, who is not in possession of Inside Information affecting the Company’s Securities, may be given prior written approval to sell or otherwise dispose of the Company’s Securities during a Blackout Period where there are exceptional circumstances.
+Any Designated Person, who is not in possession of Inside Information affecting Securities, may be given prior written approval to sell or otherwise dispose of Securities during a Blackout Period where there are exceptional circumstances.
 Exceptional circumstances may include:

-(a) severe financial hardship which means a Designated Person has a pressing financial commitment that cannot be satisfied otherwise than by selling the Company’s Securities;
+a) severe financial hardship which means a Designated Person has a pressing financial commitment that cannot be satisfied otherwise than by selling the Securities;

-(b) if a Designated Person is required by a court order, or there are court enforceable undertakings to transfer or sell the Company’s Securities or there is some other overriding legal or regulatory requirement for the Designated Person to do so; or
+b) if a Designated Person is required by a court order, or there are court enforceable undertakings to transfer or sell the Securities or there is some other overriding legal or regulatory requirement for the Designated Person to do so; or

-When requesting prior written approval to sell or otherwise dispose of the Company’s Securities during a Blackout Period, the Designated Person must submit an application in writing (which can be by email) to the Managing Director (if applicable), generally through the Company Secretary (and in the case of the Managing Director (if applicable) an application in writing (which can be by email) to the Chairman) including the reasons for requesting approval.
+When requesting prior written approval to sell or otherwise dispose of Securities during a Blackout Period, the Designated Person must submit an application in writing (which can be by email) to the CEO/MD, generally through the Company Secretary (in the case of the CEO/MD an application in writing (which can be by email) to the Chairman) including the reasons for requesting approval.
 Approval, if granted, must be in writing (which can be by email) and must specify a time period for which the approval applies.

 8. Excluded Trading